FactCheckRadar Fact-check archive

 Reasoning

-The claim relies entirely on social media posts from accounts that track military aviation.
-While these sources correctly identified the presence of B-52H Stratofortress aircraft at RAF Fairford, the assertion that they were "fully loaded" (implying live weaponry) is a significant escalation that cannot be confirmed through public flight tracking or the provided evidence.
-Official military sources have not released statements regarding the mission profile or payload of these specific flights.
+The claim originates from social media accounts that track military aviation movements.
+While these sources correctly identified the aircraft's activity, the specific assertion that they were 'fully loaded' is a significant detail that cannot be verified through public flight tracking data or the available evidence.
+No official military statements or high-resolution visual evidence have been provided to substantiate the claim of live weaponry.

-Source quality: The available evidence consists of social media snippets that failed to load full content.
-There are no primary sources, official military statements, or high-resolution photographic evidence to confirm the payload status of the aircraft.
+Source quality: The evidence consists entirely of social media posts from aviation enthusiasts.
+The parsed content for these sources failed to load full text, and there are no primary military sources or official reports to confirm the aircraft's payload.

 Key checks